 \section{Introduction}

 This paper considers panel models with binary outcomes in the presence of fixed effects.
-These models are extremely useful in economic analysis as it allows for fairly general unobserved individual heterogeneity.
+These models are convenient in economic analysis as they allow for fairly general unobserved individual heterogeneity.
 The nonlinear nature of the binary choice models makes it difficult to eliminate the fixed effects by differencing.
-Then one would need to view the fixed effects or their conditional distribution as a nuisance parameter.
-As a result, the identification of the parameter of interest is tricky.
-In this paper, we provide new results and insights on what drives the identification of the coefficients on the covariates and what this means for applied work.
+Since we view the fixed effects or their conditional distribution as a nuisance parameter, the identification of the parameter of interest becomes tricky.
+In this paper, we provide new results and insights on what drives the identification of the coefficients on the regressors and what this means for applied work.